 A common mistake that many people make is in thinking that trade shows are all about meeting customers and making sales.
 They’re certainly amazing for that, but there’s so much more to an exhibition than its exhibitors.
 At a trade show, you gain access to the conversations that can make a difference to your business – hearing experts in their field share their insights, while building the relationships that shape your future.

 Networking is an absolutely vital part of any event.
-When it comes to developing your plans for exports, you’ll find everyone you need at the event.
+When it comes to developing your plans for exports, you’ll find everyone you need on the exhibition hall floor.
 Whether you chat through the challenges with industry peers or begin discussions with distributors, you’re guaranteed to find people who can help you take your business to the next level.

-Discover the right route to export success at Interclean Amsterdam Online 2020
+Discover the right route to export success at Interclean Amsterdam 2022

-If you’re ready to start the conversation about export for your business, look no further than Interclean Amsterdam 2020.
-The world’s most advanced virtual cleaning and hygiene show, it has earned an international reputation for being the top choice among industry professionals.
+If you’re ready to start the conversation about export for your business, look no further than Interclean Amsterdam 2022.
+The world’s most advanced cleaning and hygiene show, it has earned an international reputation for being the top choice among industry professionals.

-With visitors from 143 countries, it’s also the largest event of its kind in the world – and the ideal place to make the connections you need to build your export strategy.
+With more than 33,000 visitors flying in from 143 countries, it’s also the largest event of its kind in the world – and the ideal place to make the connections you need to build your export strategy.

 Distributors are one of the top three groups represented at Interclean Amsterdam, so you’ll have no problem finding a partner who can (at the very least) help you start answering some of the big questions around exporting.
 It’s highly likely you’ll come away with a much clearer picture of how to pursue growth in new markets – or even with the handshake that starts your export journey.